top of page

 • How can I prevent intimacy issues from impacting my relationship and family post-partum?

-It is important to note that men can also have post-partum anxiety or depression, with physical and psychological symptoms that appear similar and different than those of women.
+It is important to note that new fathers can also have post-partum anxiety or depression, with physical and psychological symptoms that appear similar and different than those of women.
 Some include:

 • Decreased sleep or poorer sleep patterns